yensan57/flabbybeagle/_posts/2025-12-13-ongoing-malaysian-cultivars-all.md

 <img src="/assets/images/ongoingmycultivars/d163b.jpg" class="small-img" alt="d163 durian">
 <img src="/assets/images/ongoingmycultivars/d163c.jpg" class="small-img" alt="d163 durian">

 Name is Hokkien for gourd.
+From Penang.
 - Gourd-like shape as per the name
 - Light flavour; one of the lightest in my opinion and not suitable for non-beginners